My hair seems to be falling from the roots? Is this loss permanent?

 If I use a good shampoo will it stop my hair loss?
 Can a shampoo make my hair grow long and strong?

 Any good shampoo can do only do one thing to your hair – clean it thoroughly.
-If you expect that your shampoo will also make your hair stronger, or longer or straighter, or give it more shine, more luster and also stuff with proteins and vitamins, and especially will do that because some actress or a model being paid millions of bucks says it does, then get ready to be disappointed.
+If you expect that your shampoo will also make stronger, or longer or straighter, or give it more shine, more luster and also stuff with proteins and vitamins, and especially will do that because some actress or a model being paid millions of bucks says it does, then get ready to be disappointed.

 Is oiling hair compulsory?
 Will I go bald if I don’t oil it regularly?